Modern Foreign Languages

 The course builds on the language skills developed in Key Stage 3 in your first MFL.
 Students will cover five topic areas throughout the course:

-• identity and culture
+• Health and sport

 WHY should I choose this subject?